ricsanfre/pi-cluster/docs/_docs/architecture.md

  - NTP
  - DHCP

+`node1`, running on Raspberry Pi 4B (4GB), for providing **kubernetes external services**:
+  - Secret Management (Vault)
+  - Kuberentes API Load Balancer
+  - Backup server

 A load balancer is needed for providing Hight availability to Kubernetes API.
-In this cases a network load balancer, [HAProxy](https://www.haproxy.org/), will be deployed in `gateway` server.
+In this cases a network load balancer, [HAProxy](https://www.haproxy.org/), will be deployed in `node1` server.

 For automating the OS installation of x86 nodes, a **PXE server** will be deployed in `gateway` node.